Published in

 How much is the Girl With a Pearl Earring worth?

 The Girl With a Pearl Earring was auctioned in 1881 to Arnouldus Andries des Tombe for 2 Guilders and 30 cents.
-As the buyer had no heirs, the painting was donated to the Mauritshuis in 1902 and has since been never sold, making it worthless.
+As the buyer had no heirs, the painting was donated to the Mauritshuis in 1902 and has since been never sold, making it priceless.

 Who owns Girl With a Pearl Earring?

-One of the crucial artworks of the Dutch Golden Age, the Girl With a Pearl Earring, was owned by Arnouldus Andreis des Tombe from 1881 to 1902 until it was donated to Mauritshuis, where it now permanently resides.
+One of the crucial artworks of the Dutch Golden Age, the Girl With a Pearl Earring was owned by Arnouldus Andreis des Tombe from 1881 to 1902 until it was donated to Mauritshuis, where it now permanently resides.

 Who rediscovered Johannes Vermeer and his artwork?